stephenk02/stephenk02.github.io.old/_projects/ZombieHorde-Reloaded.md

 ---
-title: Zombie Horde Reloaded
+title: "Zombie Horde: Reloaded"
 date: 25-5-2015
 desc: Zombie Horde Reloaded is a remake of Zombie Horde, originally for Counter-Strike Source.
 When the original became deprecated I took it upon myself to remake it for GMod.
+This project
 layout: page
 comments: true
 external: http://www.zombiehorde-reloaded.com/